 1. Canoe Through a Cave and Into the Unknown

-Of all of the things to do in Phuket, laying flat on your back in a canoe while your nose brushes the low ceiling of a cave has got to be one of our most unforgettable experiences.
+Of all of the things to do in Phuket for couples, laying flat on your back in a canoe while your nose brushes the low ceiling of a cave has got to be one of our most unforgettable experiences.
 This is no every-day experience people!
 Once you get through the cave to the other side, what greets you is a serene, emerald green lagoon, leafless mangroves, an air of calm and the odd howling monkey that is so high up, you can’t see it.

 2. Lavish in 60-Minute Foot Massages Every Day